aarshkshah1992/Parallel-Fold-Map/README.md

 A foldMap is simply a map followed by a fold.
 In order to do a parallel foldMap, we first divide the Foldable into chunks equal to the number of cores on the machine.
 The idea of chunking a type is represented by the Chunkable type class.
 We then execute foldMap on each chunk in parallel across the cores using Futures.
 If a single Future fails, we accumulate errors across all futures.
-If all Futures are successful, we again fold over the values returned by each Future to arrive at the our output I wrote a blog post explaining how error accumulation from a collection of Futures works:
+If all Futures are successful, we fold over the values returned by each Future to arrive at our output I wrote a blog post explaining how error accumulation from a collection of Futures works:

 https://medium.com/musings-on-functional-programming/error-accumulation-with-collection-of-futures-82fb4da47466